 4.Use and Disclosure

-PBCF uses the information collected for the purposes outlined at the beginning of this policy and those functions or activities closely related to those purposes.
+PBCF uses the information collected for the purposes outlined above and those functions or activities closely related to those purposes.
 Those functions or activities are:

 - Administration of volunteer management systems

 - Tailoring of services to volunteers, patients, user or donor interests and background